reframe-hpc/reframe/docs/config_reference.rst

      This backend does not rely on job accounting to retrieve job statuses, but ReFrame does its best to query the job state as reliably as possible.
    - ``ssh``: Jobs will be launched on a remote host using SSH.

-     The remote host will be selected from the list of hosts specified in :attr:`~systems.partitions.sched_options.hosts`.
+     The remote host will be selected from the list of hosts specified in :attr:`~systems.partitions.sched_options.ssh_hosts`.
      The scheduler keeps track of the hosts that it has submitted jobs to, and it will select the next available one in a round-robin fashion.
      For connecting to a remote host, the options specified in :attr:`~systems.partitions.access` will be used.